Gubbi099/RebugV2-Release/README.md

 * Open Extreme Injector and type 'hl2.exe' for process name and drag the file 'rebug.dll' into the second box then press inject
 * After press the insert key to open/close

+## Licence
+This repo is listed with [GNU license](https://github.com/Void09/Login-Release/blob/master/LICENSE) which allows this to be used for private use modification of the source BUT this does NOT allow us to be liable as the source doesn't offer any warranty.

 ## Images